 Once the pasta is ready, drain the pasta and run under cool water to keep the pasta from sticking to each other.
 Set the pasta side.

 Create the bechamel sauce by melting the butter in a small saucepan over medium heat.
 Add the flour once the butter has melted, and stir with a wooden spoon to create a roux.
-After a minute, pour in the milk, salt and freshly ground pepper.
+After a minute, pour in the milk, onion layers, tiny pinch of cloves, and a pinch of salt and freshly ground pepper.
 Stir everything over medium heat, just until the sauce is thickened to the point where it lightly coats the back of your wooden spoon.
+Remove the onion layers.

 To assemble, grease a 2 quart pan/casserole dish with a little bit of softened butter.
 Pour the pasta into the prepared pan.
 Follow with the bechamel sauce, chicken and mushroom mixture, as well as the green peas.
 Gently toss everything together to combine.
 Top with the shredded gruyere and crispy fried onions.

 Bake the pasta for 10 minutes to allow the cheese to melt, the onions to become even crisper, and all the contents of the pan to warm up.

 If you plan on making this then freezing for later enjoyment, skip the last step where you bake the pasta.
 Instead, pour all the ingredients into an oven-safe and freezer-safe, glass tupperware dish.
 Top with the cheese and fried onions, then store in the freezer.
 To reheat, allow the pasta to come to room temperature, then bake in the oven at 350°F. for approximately 15-20 minutes.

 You can freeze leftovers in the same way as well.